Privacy Policy

 This Privacy Policy describes what information Vow ("we", "us") collects when you use the Vow iOS application, why we collect it, and your rights over it.
 Vow is operated by Hassan Hajarat, a sole developer based in Amman, Jordan.

-Short version: Vow is built around a single privacy principle — we don't know which apps you block, and we don't track how you use your phone.
+Short version: Vow is built around a single privacy principle — we don't know which apps you block, and we don't track what you do on your phone outside Vow.
 Apple's Screen Time framework hands us an opaque, encrypted reference to your selection; the actual list never leaves your device.
+We do use Mixpanel to measure how the app itself is used — what that covers, and the strict limits on it, are described below.

 Information we collect